 A little bit about Canola

-Much of my cooking is done in canola oil.
+I use canola oil for most of my cooking.
 It has a high smoke point and mild flavour, both of those characteristics work very well to show off the spices I cook with.
 And when designing a contemporary Canadian menu of course I cook the dishes in Canadian oil.

 A Contemporary Canadian Menu